 Aronia breaks dormancy in our Zone 7B garden in late March.
 Small, attractive white flower clusters appear in mid-late April.

-Aronia fruit begins ripening from early – late August.
+Aronia fruit ripens from early – late August, with some variability by year.

 We’ve read that a single mature aronia bush can produce 30+ pounds of fruit, but have never weighed the total harvest from any of our plants.
 In early fall, the leaves turn a gorgeous red color before dropping during the dormant months.

-a) a fairly common native plant in parts of the east coast, and
+Aronia is a fairly common native plant in parts of the east coast.
+It’s also commonly used as a commercial landscape plant, since it’s attractive and low maintenance.

-you may also be able to forage your own Aronia fruit rather than growing it yourself.
-One of our gardening friends has even found robust Aronia plants growing in the landscape at our local mall.
+That means even if you don’t grow your own aronia, you may still be able to forage it.
+One of our gardening friends has found robust aronia plants growing in the landscape at our local mall, so be on the lookout!

-As we detail in our Beginner’s Guide to Foraging: 12 Rules to Follow, forage with safety as your top priority.
-Be 100% certain you’ve properly ID’d any wild food you eat or you can kill or sicken yourself.
-Also, be mindful to only forage in places where you’re confident pesticides have not been used or ground pollution/contamination is not present.
+Warning: As we detail in our Beginner’s Guide to Foraging: 12 Rules to Follow, forage with safety as your top priority.
+Be 100% certain you’ve properly identified any wild food you eat or you can kill or sicken yourself.
+Also, be mindful to only forage in places where you’re confident pesticides have not been used.

-After reading this article, we hope you know a bit more about the potential health benefits of Aronia fruit — perhaps the highest antioxidant fruit in the world!
-We hope you also know how to grow or forage your own Aronia.
+Now you know about the potential health benefits of native aronia fruit — perhaps the highest antioxidant fruit in the world!
+And you also know how to grow or forage your own aronia.

 Other fruity articles you’ll love: